at*mineer

 Note that the author and date are recognised tags and thus preserved in the resulting comment - but if these are not set as 'legal' entries in your templates, they can be removed by simply executing ths DocComment command a second time to update the new comment.
 (Note also that the 'remarks' was not supplied, so a new auto-generated entry is added that records the author/date of the conversion).
 However, as you can see, Atomineer does the bulk of the conversion work for you.

-To enable this processing, you will need to first create a macro to be executed.
-Below is one to get you started.
-To install the macro, do the following:
+To enable this processing, you will need to first create a macro/extension command to be executed.
+Below is the processing code needed to get you started.
+To install this code as a macro (VS 2005, 2008, 2010), do the following:

-If you now select an entire legacy comment in a form that this macro can process, such as this:
+If you now select an entire legacy comment in a form that this macro/extension can process, such as this:

 /***********************************************************